https-applepi/fyp-ai-language-mnemonics/README.md

 ### `final-experiment/results/`
 Contains summaries of the immediate and delayed results, along with short interpretations of the findings.

+### `final-experiment/experiment-design/`
+Contains the materials describing how the final experiment was structured, the study procedure, the group allocation and condition mapping, the participant inclusion criteria.

+### `final-experiment/revised-stimuli/`
+Contains revised versions of the mnemonic images developed after analysing participant feedback and experimental errors.
+These are included to show how the stimuli could be improved in future iterations.

+### `final-experiment/survey-materials/`
+Contains the participant-facing materials used to run the study, such as learning sheets, quiz questions, emails sent.

 ### `criteria/`
 Contains the quality criteria used to judge whether an AI-generated mnemonic image was acceptable, clear, and educationally useful.